rajaganaa/rajaganaa.github.io/index.md

     body: `<p>When I started building the Antahkarana medical AI assistant, I had to make the RAG vs. fine-tuning decision for every sub-task.
 After months of building and testing, here's the framework I arrived at.</p>
 <h3>The question is wrong</h3>
 <p>The industry frames this as a binary choice.
 It isn't.
 The real question is: <em>what is the nature of the knowledge this task requires?</em></p>
-<p><strong>RAG wins</strong> when the knowledge is: external and updatable (medical guidelines change), verifiable (you need citations), or domain-specific and voluminous.
-For the medical assistant, this was almost everything.</p>
+<p><strong>RAG wins</strong> when the knowledge is: external and updatable (medical guidelines change), verifiable (you need citations), or domain-specific and voluminous.</p>
 <p><strong>Fine-tuning wins</strong> when the task requires: a specific output format the base model can't reliably produce, internalised reasoning patterns (not facts), or latency-critical inference where retrieval overhead is unacceptable.</p>
-<h3>What I actually did</h3>
-<p>The Antahkarana medical system uses RAG for factual retrieval and prompting for output formatting and clinical tone.
-The retrieval runs against a FAISS index of structured medical knowledge.</p>
+<h3>The biggest lesson</h3>
-<p>The biggest lesson: <em>don't fine-tune to fix retrieval problems</em>.
-If your RAG pipeline is returning poor context, fine-tuning the generator won't help — it'll just learn to hallucinate more confidently.
+<p><em>Don't fine-tune to fix retrieval problems.</em> If your RAG pipeline is returning poor context, fine-tuning the generator won't help — it'll just learn to hallucinate more confidently.
 Fix the retrieval first.</p>
 <p>The live system is deployed at rajaganaa.github.io/antahkarana-frontend.
 It's multimodal — accepts text, images, and documents.
 Backend on Azure Container Instances.
 CI/CD via GitHub Actions.</p>`
   }
 ];